state-less/react-server-docs-md/src/pages/index/introduction.md

 # A component driven, reactive, fullstack framework

 React Server is a new framework for building reactive fullstack services.
-It comes with the familiar syntax of [React](https://react.dev/), our beloved frontend framework.
+It comes with the familiar syntax of [React](https://react.dev/), a beloved frontend framework.

 It allows you to build serverside components using JSX/TSX which combines declarative components with a reactive lifecycle.
 A coding style known from the frontend library React. (components, hooks, effects etc.)